2018 Diagnostic Cytopathology

 DoubleTree by Hilton Hotel & Suites, Charleston, SC

 Cytopathologists, in the era of genomic and personalized medicine, are expected to "do more with less" in specimen procurement, sample validation for diagnostic integrity, selection of ancillary tests (including molecular studies) and providing conduits to genetic testing.
-Small samples collected by image-guided fine needle aspiration biopsy, EBUS and mini-biopsies, touch preparations and core extraction challenge professional expertise and are determinants of therapeutic pathways and patient outcomes.
+Small samples collected by image-guided fine needle aspiration biopsy, EBUS and mini-biopsies, and core extraction challenge professional expertise and are determinants of therapeutic pathways and patient outcomes.